The Adventures of Rocky and Bullwinkle and Friends: Gray market releases

 Years after the Buena Vista VHS releases ended, another series of "Rocky and Bullwinkle" VHS tapes were released, both separately and as a boxed set.
 These videos included Upsidaisium, The Last Angry Moose, Metal-Munching Mice, Much Mud, and Rue Britannia.
 However, these were released through GoodTimes Home Video and were not authorized by Ward Productions.
 The copies used were from 16 mm Bullwinkle Show prints.
 Some other companies also released unauthorized editions of Rocky and Bullwinkle, including Nostalgia Family Video, which also released all 98 of The Bullwinkle Show package shows via 16 mm Bullwinkle Show prints, and Bridgestone Multimedia, which released eight episodes as Rocky and his Friends using an old broadcast 16 mm print.
+Digiview Entertainment also released some episodes of it on DVD, under its Toon Factory brand.

 The copyright status of these 98 episodes (along with some episodes of Hoppity Hooper) is disputed.
 As of 2017, the copyright is generally recognized as valid, and attempts to post the gray-market releases on video sites have historically been greeted with DMCA take down notices.